nghaosiong98/nghaosiong98/README.md

 ### Hi there, I'm Hao Siong 👋

-- I’m currently studing Computer Science at [University of Malaya](https://fsktm.um.edu.my/)!
+- A Computer Science graduate from [University of Malaya](https://fsktm.um.edu.my/)!
-- I’m currently learning web development and machine learning!
+- Passionate learner.
+- Focus on best practices.
+- Tech lover.

 ### Connect with me: